Importance of Seasoning Cast Iron

 Place a foil-lined baking sheet on the bottom rack of your oven.
 This will ensure any excess oil on your cast iron will not drip and stick to your oven.
 Your cast iron cookware will be going directly on the middle rack of your oven.

-- Saturate a clean lint free rag with your preferred oil and thoroughly coat all surfaces of the cast iron.
+- Saturate a clean lint free rag with your Canola oil and thoroughly coat all surfaces of the cast iron.

 - Place in the oven, directly on middle rack, face down.
 Be aware that seasoning cast iron might produce a little smoke.